openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `access_token`: OPTIONAL.
 Access Token enabling retrieval of the document from the given `url` by using the OAuth 2.0 Bearer Token Usage [@!RFC6750] protocol.
 The document MUST be requested using the Authorization Request header field and Providers MUST support this method.
 If the Access Token is not available, RPs MUST use the Access Token issued by the OpenId Connect Provider in the Token Response.
 `digest`: JSON object representing a cryptographic hash of the document content.
 The JSON object has the following elements:

 * `alg`: Specifies the algorithm used for the calculation of the cryptographic hash.
-The algorithm has been negotiated previously between RP and OpenId Connect Provider during Client Registration or Management.
+The algorithm has been negotiated previously between RP and OP during Client Registration or Management.
 * `value`: Base64 encoded representation of the cryptographic hash.

 External attachments are suitable when embedding verified claims in Tokens.
 However, the verified claims element is not self-contained.
 The documents need to be retrieved separately and the digest values MUST be calculated and validated to ensure integrity.